davideast/stitch-mcp/docs/virtual-tools.md

 }
 ```

-That's the entire API. `name` and `execute` are the only things that matter.
-The `inputSchema` is JSON Schema that tells agents what arguments the tool expects.
-The `client` gives you access to every upstream Stitch tool.
+`name` and `execute` are required. `inputSchema` is JSON Schema describing the tool's expected arguments. `client` provides access to upstream Stitch tools.

 ## What the client gives you